aclai-lab/modal-symbolic-learning-course/README.md

-# Modal Symbolic Learning: A Tutorial – Hands-on
+# Modal Symbolic Learning: A Tutorial – Material

-This repository contains most of the material used for "Modal Symbolic Learning: A Tutorial".
+This repository contains the slides and the Jupyter notebooks for "Modal Symbolic Learning: A Tutorial".

+You can inspect the notebooks without cloning the repo; simply click on any `ipynb` file above.

-To get started, activate and instantiate the environment:
+Otherwise...
+Clone the repo, open a Julia session, activate and instantiate the environment, as in:
 ```julia
 Pkg.activate(".")
 Pkg.instantiate()